macropodhq/macropod-components/packages/lightbox/README.md

 React style object, which will be assigned to the `.Lightbox` element.

+### `prependMenuItems` and `appendMenuItems`

+Arrays of renderable things ("nodes" in React terms) that get, surprisingly, prepended or appended to the existing items in the menu.

 ### `assets`

 Array of assets to render in the Lightbox.
 They should be objects with the following properties;